shibby360/linguistics-stuff/chhayan/questions.md

 # Questions
-Yes/No questions are formed by flipping the subject and the verb.
+Questions are formed by flipping the subject and the verb.
 Open-ended questions' interrogative expression comes at the end of a question.
 Examples:
 `Het tu ṕos?` = Are you OK?(to a male)